 We are a Sydney-based firm who can take on civil cases in all states and territories around Australia.
-This page contains information for people based in Northern Territory.
+This page contains information for people based in Northern Territory who may want to sue the NT Police.
 If you are looking for representation in another location, please visit our main page here.

 If you are a victim of police brutality in Northern Territory, you can sue the NT Police Force for false arrest, unlawful imprisonment and malicious prosecution.